MystenLabs/sui/doc/src/learn/about-sui.md

 Sui is a [smart contract](sui-glossary#smart-contract) platform maintained by a permissionless set of [validators](sui-glossary#validator) that play a role similar to validators or miners in other blockchain systems.

 Sui offers scalability and unprecedented low-latency for simple use cases.
 Sui makes most transactions processable in parallel.
-This better utilizes processing resources, and offers the option to increase throughput by adding additional resources.
+This better utilizes processing resources and offers the option to increase throughput by adding more resources.
 Sui forgoes consensus to instead use simpler and lower-latency primitives for simple use cases, such as payment transactions and assets transfer.
-This is unprecedented in the blockchain world, and enables a number of new latency-sensitive distributed applications ranging from gaming to retail payment at physical points of sale.
+This is unprecedented in the blockchain world and enables a number of new latency-sensitive distributed applications ranging from gaming to retail payment at physical points of sale.

 Sui is written in [Rust](https://www.rust-lang.org) and supports smart contracts written in the [Move programming language](https://golden.com/wiki/Move_(programming_language)-MNA4DZ6) to define assets that may have an owner.
 Move programs define operations on these assets, including: custom rules for their creation, the transfer of these assets to new owners, and operations that mutate assets.
 To learn about the differences between core Move and Sui move, see [How Sui Move differs from Core Move](../learn/sui-move-diffs.md).